devnall/notes/BonMots.md

 * pleonasm - the use of more words than are necessary to express an idea
 * dilatory - given to, or marked by, procrastination or delay
 * weltschmerz - sentimental pessimism; sorrow that one feels and accepts as one's necessary portion in life
-* gynotikolobomassophile - one who loves to nibble women's earlobes
 * meupareunia - Sexual activity enjoyed by only one of the participants
 * adytum - a sacred place that the public is forbidden to enter; an inner shrine
 * filiopietistic - pertaining to reverence of forebears or tradition, especially if carried to excess.